 We understand the importance of broad diversification, in-depth research, and strategic management.
 A partnership that taps the global resources of T. Rowe Price and the expertise of our dedicated investment professionals can help position your clients to achieve the outcomes they desire in a range of market environments.

 A Diverse Roster of Fixed Income Funds

 Get familiar with our broad slate of options for the fixed income investor.
 From tax-free municipal bonds to local currency debt in emerging markets, see how our full range of fixed income strategies offers you the flexibility to help meet the diverse needs of your clients.

 A Forward-Looking Investment Approach

-We blend longstanding expertise across traditional building block strategies with an emphasis on innovation to help drive growth and aim to deliver better outcomes for your clients.
+We blend longstanding expertise across multiple sectors and regions with an emphasis on innovation to help drive growth and aim to deliver better outcomes for your clients.
 Our strategic investment approach leverages a proprietary global research platform and a skilled portfolio management team that seeks to identify and seize opportunities that others may overlook.

 Experienced Long-Tenured Team

 From portfolio managers to credit analysts to bond traders, our specialized investment professionals cover a full range of fixed income markets around the world.
 Our independent perspectives are informed by a combination of disciplined, macro-level analyses of markets and industries and rigorous fundamental research of individual securities.